RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

 #Step 4: Crafting new resources { .activity}

-You can add more resources to our game that we can only get by crafting them.
+You can add more resources to your game that the player can only get by crafting them.
 Let’s create a new ‘plank’ resource, so that the player can combine 3 wood resources together to make a nice shiny plank of wood!

 ## Activity Checklist { .check}